Intellectual Property Law LLM

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

 This course aims to provide you with knowledge and understanding of substantive intellectual property law in its European and international context and to equip you with the theoretical framework necessary to analyse critically the intellectual property law regime.
 It also aims to encourage students to develop research skills in intellectual property law.
-It is a self-contained twelve month course for those whose training in legal techniques has equipped them to proceed directly to the study of postgraduate level subjects within the scope of the programme.
+It is a self-contained twelve month course for those whose training in legal techniques has equipped them to proceed directly to the study of postgraduate level subjects within the scope of the course.
 Its focus is on UK law and policy within a European, International and comparative context.
 It provides a thorough grounding in substantive intellectual property law and the economic, social and theoretical basis of the subject.

 For entry in the academic year beginning September 2015, the tuition fees are as follows: